semaphoreci/papers/README.md

         cat footer.md >> papers/MY-AWESOME-PAPER.md

 3. Review the markdown file (see next section).
+4. (Optional) Add a cover PDF into the `covers` dir.
+The filenames of the generated and cover PDF must match.
-4. Edit `Makefile` and add the new filename *without the extension or path* to the list in `PAPERS`:
+5. Edit `Makefile` and add the new filename *without the extension or path* to the list in `PAPERS`:

         PAPERS = paper-1 paper-2 ...
 MY-AWESOME-PAPER

-5. Build all the PDFs: `make pdf`
+6. Build all the PDFs: `make pdf`
-6. Output PDF is in: `build/pdf/MY-AWESOME-PAPER.pdf`
+7. Output PDF is in: `build/pdf/MY-AWESOME-PAPER.pdf`

 ## Reviewing the markdown source